abumq/residue/docs/INSTALL.md

 ## macOS
  * macOS 10.13 (High Sierra) (64-bit)

-Other distributions that _should_ work (but have not yet been tested)
+Other distributions that _should_ work (but have not yet been tested) - you may need to rebuild from source
  * macOS 10.11 (El Capitan) (64-bit)
  * macOS 10.12 (Sierra) (64-bit)